ZeroaNinea/Angular-Complete-Course/jasmine-karma-documentation/README.md

 ```

 To run Karma tests on Jenkins install the NodeJS plugin.
 Go to Dashboard > Manage Jenkins > Plugins to install it.
+Setup Node.js in Dashboard > Manage Jenkins > Tools.